Petsyy/Petsyy/README.md

 # About Me

-"Hi, I'm Peter Arenas, an aspiring web developer with a strong interest in building interactive and user-friendly websites.
-I'm currently learning the core fundamentals of web development and excited to grow my skills in both front-end and back-end technologies."
+Hi, I'm Peter Aremas, an Aspiring Web developer with a passion for building clean, user-friendly websites and applications.
+I'm currently exploring the fundamentals of web development, including design principles, responsive layouts, and modern tools that bring ideas to life on the web.

 # Skills & Expertise